-UK watchdog said property funds poorly prepared for Brexit vote turbulence
+UK property funds planned poorly for Brexit vote turmoil: watchdog

 UK-based open-ended property funds - meaning no restrictions on putting in or taking out money - had 35 billion pounds invested in commercial real estate at the start of 2017, the watchdog said.

-Reporting by Huw Jones; Editing by Rachel Armstrong and David Evans
+Reporting by Huw Jones; Editing by Rachel Armstrong, David Evans and Jane Merriman